-News Fire on third rail in East River tunnel extinguished, LIRR says By Ellen Yan email@example.com May 26, 2016 9:17 PM Print Share fbShare Tweet gShare Email A third rail fire in an East River tunnel has been extinguished after being discovered during Thursday’s rush hour, authorities said.
+News Fire on third rail in East River tunnel extinguished, LIRR says By Ellen Yan email@example.com May 26, 2016 9:17 PM Print Share fbShare Tweet Email A third rail fire in an East River tunnel has been extinguished after being discovered during Thursday’s rush hour, authorities said.
 Firefighters from Manhattan and Queens were dispatched to the location after getting calls about Amtrak tunnel No. 2 just before 6:45 p.m., an FDNY spokesman said.
 The problem was near the First Avenue hatch, and the MTA sent an engine from its Sunnyside Yard in Queens to investigate, an MTA source said.
 Westbound service was disrupted but eastbound trains were not, the sources said.
 The fire was put out about 7:50 p.m., the FDNY spokesman said.
 MTA spokesman Salvatore Arena called the fire “minor” and said no service was disrupted.
 A fire extinguisher was used to douse it, Arena said: “It was over in a few minutes.”
-By Ellen Yan firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Ellen Yan firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.